Fastdruid/ReCDTV/README.md

 ## Known Schematic errors

-There are some differences noted between the schematics and the actual board.
+There are some differences noted between the schematics/Service Manual and the actual board.
 These are noted here.

 1) RP1 and RP2 are the swapped/wrong way round on the schematics/board silkscreen. - Fixed (to the schematics) on this board.
 2) EMI57 & EMI87 are swapped/wrong way round on the schematics/board silkscreen. - Fixed (to the schematics) on this board.